Peet95/simulations/README.md

-Collection of simulations written in C++.
+Collection of programs written in C++.